Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Validation of the Method

 \subsection{Total Fluence $f_\mathrm{tot}$}

-In this section, we repeat the analysis presented in the previous section, adapting it to the estimation of the total fluence evaluated at the antenna position.
-Since the estimator of $f_\mathrm{tot}$ is a linear combination of the fluence estimators obtained individually from each electric field component, we expect the noise subtraction method to still show a strong bias at low SNR values.
-Indeed, as shown in figure \ref{fig:both_station_up20}, the method can be considered on average unbiased starting only from about SNR=12.5.
-As already mentioned, typically an SNR threshold cut around this value is introduced to exclude the data from further analyses.
-The uncertainties derived from the method are underestimated, with an average coverage of about 40\%.

-We can draw the same conclusion for higher values of SNR, despite the bias and the resolution becoming smaller (see figure \ref{fig:both_station_up400}, where we show the SNR$_\mathrm{tot}$ range from 12.5 up to 400).
-In contrast, the method we implemented can be considered on average unbiased and the error coverage fluctuates around 68\% (see figures \ref{fig:both_station_up20} and \ref{fig:both_station_up400}).
+We repeat the analysis presented in the previous section, adapting it to the estimation of the total fluence evaluated at the antenna position.
+The noise subtraction method exhibits a large bias at the lowest SNR values, still exceeding 10\% up to SNR\,$\approx$\,6.5.
+From this value, the bias starts fluctuating around 10\% and then stabilizes within 5\% with increasing SNR (see figure \ref{fig:both_station_up20}).
+The uncertainties derived from the method are underestimated, with an average coverage of about 35\%.
+We can draw the same conclusion for higher values of SNR, despite the bias remaining contained within 5\% (see figure \ref{fig:both_station_up400}, where we show the SNR range from 10 up to 400).
+In contrast, the bias of the method we implemented fluctuates around 10\% up to SNR\,$\approx$\,7.5, and around 5\% with increasing SNR (see figures \ref{fig:both_station_up20}, \ref{fig:both_station_up400}).
+On average, the error coverage fluctuates around 60\% at any SNR value.